hadzice24/Activity15_repo/plan.md

 Maintain a clear folder structure for reproducibility.

-Ensure the main branch always contains the clean, final version of the project.
+Ensure the main branch always contains the final version of the project.

 Ensure all issues are closed and labeled.